 - Prize winners agree to utilize their award for purposes associated with their on-going musical development, for example, tuition, instrument purchase.

-- Preliminary auditions will be held on Sunday 24 May 2020 in the Robert Knox Hall, Central Coast Conservatorium of Music from 1:00 pm.
+- Preliminary auditions will be held in May 2023 – exact times and dates to be confirmed.
 This is a closed audition, not open to the general public.

 - Candidates will play the complete chosen work, or a portion thereof, nominated on the Application Form.

 - Candidates must provide adjudicators with a score of the chosen work one week before the audition unless otherwise notified.